Minerfr/ContractManager/README.md

-To add the project in vs code use this below command git clone -b dravid "https://github.com/Minerfr/ContractManager.git"
+To add the project in vs code use this command ==> git clone -b dravid "https://github.com/Minerfr/ContractManager.git"

 # Sample Hardhat Project